All Episodes

 I don't think the moderators last night asked one question about the deficit or our national debt.

-All that small minded crap that they're incapable of thinking beyond.
+All that small-minded crap that they're incapable of thinking beyond.

-This is this Brian Williams framing the debate, no doubt just the way the White House wanted him to.
+This is Brian Williams framing the debate, no doubt just the way the White House wanted him to.

-A majority of people in this country now believe the Republican policies of the first eight years of the past decade are responsible for the economic mess we're in, and we should quickly add a majority also don't believe the current Democratic president has set the right policies to fix the fix we're in.
+A majority of people in this country now believe the Republican policies of the first eight years of the past decade are responsible for the economic mess we're in.

-Question is really, who can?
+Question is, really, who can?

 That's how the whole thing was set up.